luisiul359/portuguese-politics/README.md

     * We can't let this run the full day becuase Heroku has a limit of 1,000 dyno hours per month for our tier.
 4. API runs using Gunicorn and FastAPI
     * Source code executed is `src.app.main`

+## Python modules

+The Python version used must be one of https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-python, since this is the environment used by Heroku

+## Add a new endpoint

+1. If a new data source needs to be downloaded from the Portuguese Parliament it is necessary to update the cronjob task
+2. Follow the `src.daily_updater` examples to pre-process the data and store it in our datalake
+3. Add the new endpoints to `src.app.main`